 - State and federal insolvency law and workouts

-Well-versed in formal bankruptcy proceedings, Hal also possesses a great deal of experience in alternative proceedings, including out of court workouts, receiverships and matters involving nonbankruptcy insolvency laws.
-He employs his skills as a negotiator to help restructure clients’ debt without the added expenditure of appearing before the courts.
+Well-versed in formal bankruptcy proceedings, Hal had extensive experience in alternative proceedings, including out of court workouts, receiverships and matters involving nonbankruptcy insolvency laws.
+He used his skills as a negotiator to help restructure clients’ debt without the added expenditure of appearing before the courts.